 In the event that you exercise the right to cancel this contract during the cooling-off period, you will be required to pay a reasonable amount for goods and services already supplied.

 This agreement may also be terminated before the services are delivered: (1) by us if you fail to honour your obligations under these Terms and (2) by you communicating to us in writing, terminating your instructions.

 If we or you terminate your instructions you may, depending upon the reasons for terminations, be asked to pay a reasonable amount based upon the work carried out by us or third parties up to the time your termination is received.

 You have the right to cancel the Contract if you wish.

-This can be exercised by emailing us or by taking/sending a cancellation notice to us at any time within the period of 14 days starting from the day of the funeral arrangements.
+This can be exercised by sending a cancellation notice to us at any time within the period of 14 days starting from the day of the funeral arrangements.

 Where applicable, payment to Denise Wellington Funeral Services Ltd may be required in respect of any services we or other third parties have carried out on your behalf or disbursements that we have paid on your behalf, prior to the cancellation notice being received.